awilli1186/craft-notesfield/README.md

 # Craft Notes Field

-Add a notes throughout the CMS as fields.
+Add notes throughout the CMS as fields.

 ## Installation

 ### Step 1 - Upload the files

 Extract the Notes Field zip somewhere on your computer.
-Upload the 'notesfield' folder (inside the extracted .zip folder) to your ‘craft/plugins’ folder within your Craft CMS install.
+Upload the 'notesfield' folder (inside the extracted .zip folder) to your 'craft/plugins' folder within your Craft CMS install.

 ### Step 2 - Install the plugin